 Step 2: Determine a Selling Strategy

-Selling with a realtor is a more hands-off approach than selling by owner; however, an agent’s commissions can cost 5-6% of the final sale price.
+Selling with a realtor is a more hands-off approach than selling by the owner; however, an agent’s commissions can cost 5-6% of the final sale price.
 The commission is split 50/50 between buyers and seller’s agents, which can cost several thousand dollars.
 Furthermore, you may be advised to make repairs or upgrades to the property prior to selling.
 This will increase your chances of finding a buyer, however, changes may take some time to complete and be costly.
-For a lot of people investing more money into a property that they have no intentions of keeping can be hard to justify.
+For a lot of people investing more money into a property that they have no intention of keeping can be hard to justify.
 And there is no guarantee you’ll get a return on your investment.

 Another concern: listing with a realtor doesn’t equal a fast home sale.
 Currently, the average number of days on the market in Milwaukee is 54 before receiving an offer.
 Time of year also plays a factor in the chances of selling quickly.
-Because these two elements are out of an agent’s control, who knows when your inherited property will sell.
+Because these two elements are out of an agent’s control, who knows when your inherited property will sell?

 Selling by owner is less expensive since you would be saving on your agent’s commission; however, all aspects of the selling process will be handled by you.
 If you don’t live close by or are busy with other responsibilities, you may not have the extra time to dedicate to selling an inherited property.
 If you do have time, here is what some of your tasks would include:

 - Writing a captivating listing description

 - Making repairs, cleaning, decluttering, and staging the house